tinne26/kage-desk/docs/tutorials/intro/08_beyond.md

 While it's true that we could draw the first part normally and the second using the shader, I want you to do everything in the same shader instead.
 After all, it won't be a proper training arc if I don't make you suffer a little bit.

 To get started, I will give you some reference code to help you out.
-You can copy the code from the previous chapter into a new project, and modify it with the following ideas:
+You can copy the code from the previous chapter into a new project, and modify it with the following bits:
 ```Golang
 func main() {
 	// ...